oznogon/gattaibushido-public/rules/06_appendices.md

 **Armory:** a Team Resource that gives the Pilots sweet gear
 **AvTE:** Average Team Evolutions, a gauge of relative team power and experience
 **Buffer:** a pool of tokens that a Pilot can use to soak damage
-**Cache:** the hand of cards that a player holds, their personal array of play options
+**Hand:** the hand of cards that a player holds, their personal array of play options
 **Commitment:** one of three core character stats that determine the base for all game mechanics
 **Conflict:** one of the core game mechanics where the cards determine the outcome of in-story events
 **Deck:** where all cards are drawn from; two of these exist, one for Coach and one for the Pilots